 The tests don’t stop.
 As the consultants warned at the beginning of the cancer treatment, “we never let you go” and they don’t.
 Each visit and test brings the fear of the cancer back followed by relief as each time I test clear (even 5 years on).
 In the Valley of the Shadow I wrote how fear clouded my creativity.
 The fear has declined in direct relationship to the improvement in my physical health.

 I accept that the accidental removal of an artery, the loss of a kidney and other problems mean I will no longer live free of pain.
 But it is low level and manageable.
 As fitness levels have risen so my sense of self has returned and my confidence in pushing on with my work has likewise enabled the development of working habits.

 For those who suffer as I have suffered I would say take one small step, but take it often and it will grow into many and your fitness levels will rise.
 I walk every day now.
 I grudge the time it takes away from the studio but the benefits feed back into that same studio, so I persist.
 I have a doctor who encourages smilingly, a loving partner who pushes and plans for me.

 You never need be alone with fear in your recovery programme if you don’t want to be.
 Organisations exist to help, starting with the NHS, and supported by others such as Macmillan.
 Family and friends are important, but it is your own determination to improve that matters most.
 Set small targets to start with and as you improve, as you surely will, just gently raise them.

-It has taken the year since the operations to fully recover, as much as I ever will fully recover.
-I’ve had my ‘three score and ten’ now.
+It has taken the years since the operations to fully recover, as much as I ever will fully recover.
+I’ve had my ‘three score and ten’ now, plus a few.
 Probability says I have perhaps another decade.
 I intend it to be productive and positive.
 I paint, therefore I am.
 I hope you too will follow your dream.
 Never say never, never give up.

 Previous posts from the last four years detailing my experience with diabetes, cancer and treatments whilst struggling to get a work flow going in the studio include